dbt-labs/corp/handbook/compensation.md

 1. Values are more important than success; we do not make exceptions to our compensation policies even if that causes real near-term pain.
 Violation of this can result in disciplinary action, up to and including termination.
     1. To accomplish this; outgoing offers must be discussed between hiring managers and the TA partners before being delivered to a candidate.
 When there are any questions or concerns, loop in the compensation partner to determine the path forward.
-    2. If you identify an instance where you feel that we are not living up to this commitment, please alert @Meg Colon immediately.
+    2. If you identify an instance where you feel that we are not living up to this commitment, please alert your [People Business Partner](https://www.notion.so/dbtlabs/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8).
 2. Transparency always wins, and we will be as transparent as possible.
     1. Our compensation *ranges* for a given title and level are public both internally[^1] and externally[^2]
     2. Our compensation *policies* are transparent both internally and externally[^3].